 On May 11, 2021, the Board of Directors appointed Regina Brown to the Board of Directors.
 In connection with her appointment to the Board of Directors, and in accordance with the Company's cash and equity compensation package for members of the Board of Directors, Ms. Brown was granted stock options to purchase 25,000 shares of the Company's common stock, exercisable for a period of five years at an exercise price of \$28.00 per share (the closing market price on the grant date), vesting 50% on the grant date and the remainder vesting 12.5% on the last day of each subsequent calendar quarter-end until fully vested, subject to continued service.
 The fair value of these stock options, as calculated pursuant to the Black-Scholes option-pricing model, was determined to be \$658,363 (\$26.335 per share), of which \$329,188 was attributable to the portion of the stock options fully vested on May 11, 2021 and was therefore charged to operations on that date.
 The remaining unvested portion of the fair value of the stock options was charged to operations ratably from May 11, 2021 through June 30, 2023.
-During the three months ended June 30, 2023 and 2022, the Company recorded charges to general and administrative costs in the consolidated statement of operations of \$38,405 and \$38,405, respectively, with respect to these stock options.
-During the six months ended June 30, 2023 and 2022, the Company recorded charges to general and administrative costs in the consolidated statement of operations of \$76,388 and \$76,388, respectively, with respect to these stock options.
+The Company recorded charges to general and administrative costs in the consolidated statement of operations of \$0 and \$38,827 for the three months ended September 30, 2023 and 2022, respectively, and \$76,388 and \$115,215 for the nine months ended September 30, 2023 and 2022, respectively, with respect to these stock options.

 On June 30, 2021, the Board of Directors, in accordance with the Company's cash and equity compensation package for members of the Board of Directors, granted to each of the five non-officer directors of the Company stock options to purchase 10,000 shares (a total of 50,000 shares) of the Company's common stock, exercisable for a period of five years at an exercise price of \$30.30 per share (the closing market price on the grant date), vesting 12.5% on the last day of each subsequent calendar quarter-end until fully vested, subject to continued service.
 The fair value of these stock options, as calculated pursuant to the Black-Scholes option-pricing model, was determined to be \$1,421,095 (\$28.423 per share), which was charged to operations ratably from July 1, 2021 through June 30, 2023.
-During the three months ended June 30, 2023 and 2022, the Company recorded charges to general and administrative costs in the consolidated statement of operations of \$106,290 and \$177,150, respectively, with respect to these stock options.
-During the six months ended June 30, 2023 and 2022, the Company recorded charges to general and administrative costs in the consolidated statement of operations of \$211,412 and \$352,355, respectively, with respect to these stock options.
+The Company recorded charges to general and administrative costs in the consolidated statement of operations of \$0 and \$179,100 for the three months ended September 30, 2023 and 2022, respectively, with respect to these stock options.